A football club that supports men’s mental health is expanding into Salford and looking for new players of any ability.

-Men United Against Suicide Football Club (MUASFC), founded by Lou Malone, is a community project that aims to combat male suicide rates through the power of football and open conversations.
+Men United Against Suicide Football Club (MUASFC), founded in Manchester by Lou Malone, is a community project that aims to combat male suicide rates through the power of football and open conversations.

 They provide a safe, inclusive environment where members not only play football but also discuss their struggles, ask for help, and receive direction to appropriate support resources.

-The club is currently in the process of expanding its roster into Salford, looking for players of all abilities and ages.
+The club is now expanding into Salford, looking for players of all abilities and ages.

 The concept for MUASFC arose from Malone’s personal experiences with mental health issues, which he has bravely shared in an attempt to encourage others to speak up and seek help.